huohuoren4/docs/python/flask/user_guide/handle_error.md

 raise InsufficientStorage()
 ```

-Handlers can be registered for any exception class, not just [HTTPException](https://werkzeug.palletsprojects.com/en/2.3.x/exceptions/#werkzeug.exceptions.HTTPException) subclasses or HTTP status codes.
+Handlers can be registered for any exception class, not just [`HTTPException`](https://werkzeug.palletsprojects.com/en/2.3.x/exceptions/#werkzeug.exceptions.HTTPException) subclasses or HTTP status codes.
 Handlers can be registered for a specific class, or for all subclasses of a parent class.

 ### Handling {#handling}

 When building a Flask application you will run into exceptions.
-If some part of your code breaks while handling a request (and you have no error handlers registered), a “500 Internal Server Error” ([InternalServerError](https://werkzeug.palletsprojects.com/en/2.3.x/exceptions/#werkzeug.exceptions.InternalServerError)) will be returned by default.
-Similarly, “404 Not Found” ([NotFound](https://werkzeug.palletsprojects.com/en/2.3.x/exceptions/#werkzeug.exceptions.NotFound)) error will occur if a request is sent to an unregistered route.
-If a route receives an unallowed request method, a “405 Method Not Allowed” ([MethodNotAllowed](https://werkzeug.palletsprojects.com/en/2.3.x/exceptions/#werkzeug.exceptions.MethodNotAllowed)) will be raised.
-These are all subclasses of [HTTPException](https://werkzeug.palletsprojects.com/en/2.3.x/exceptions/#werkzeug.exceptions.HTTPException) and are provided by default in Flask.
+If some part of your code breaks while handling a request (and you have no error handlers registered), a “500 Internal Server Error” (`InternalServerError`) will be returned by default.
+Similarly, “404 Not Found” (`NotFound`) error will occur if a request is sent to an unregistered route.
+If a route receives an unallowed request method, a “405 Method Not Allowed” (`MethodNotAllowed`) will be raised.
+These are all subclasses of `HTTPException` and are provided by default in Flask.

 Flask gives you the ability to raise any HTTP exception registered by Werkzeug.
 However, the default HTTP exceptions return simple exception pages.
 You might want to show custom error pages to the user when an error occurs.
 This can be done by registering error handlers.

 When Flask catches an exception while handling a request, it is first looked up by code.
 If no handler is registered for the code, Flask looks up the error by its class hierarchy; the most specific handler is chosen.
-If no handler is registered, [HTTPException](https://werkzeug.palletsprojects.com/en/2.3.x/exceptions/#werkzeug.exceptions.HTTPException) subclasses show a generic message about their code, while other exceptions are converted to a generic “500 Internal Server Error”.
+If no handler is registered, `HTTPException` subclasses show a generic message about their code, while other exceptions are converted to a generic “500 Internal Server Error”.

-For example, if an instance of [ConnectionRefusedError](https://docs.python.org/3/library/exceptions.html#ConnectionRefusedError) is raised, and a handler is registered for [ConnectionError](https://docs.python.org/3/library/exceptions.html#ConnectionError) and [ConnectionRefusedError](https://docs.python.org/3/library/exceptions.html#ConnectionRefusedError), the more specific [ConnectionRefusedError](https://docs.python.org/3/library/exceptions.html#ConnectionRefusedError) handler is called with the exception instance to generate the response.
+For example, if an instance of `ConnectionRefusedError` is raised, and a handler is registered for `ConnectionError` and `ConnectionRefusedError`, the more specific `ConnectionRefusedError` handler is called with the exception instance to generate the response.

 Handlers registered on the blueprint take precedence over those registered globally on the application, assuming a blueprint is handling the request that raises the exception.
 However, the blueprint cannot handle 404 routing errors because the 404 occurs at the routing level before the blueprint can be determined.